microsoft/onnxruntime/docs/ORTModule_Convergence_Notes.md

 Run training script to the steps that triggered the divergence.
 Similarly, a folder named `ort_no_randomness_fulllayer` is created in current working directory.

-Run command to generate per step summary:
+Run command to generate per step summary at dir orttraining/tools/scripts/

 Be noted: here we use the topo order of PyTorch to merge activation summary, to make it easier to compare the result.